Pregnancy: How Meditation Benefits Both Mom & Baby: Pain, Stress, Anxiety, Depression, Addiction

 When it comes to how much pain is experienced during childbirth, the truth is that no two women are alike.
 A soon to be mom's place on the pain spectrum is like throwing a dart blindfolded.

-A combination of genetics, baby dimensions (!), life experiences, state of mind, and stress levels are what will ultimately determine an expectant mom's delivery room experience.
+A combination of genetics, baby dimensions (!), life experiences, state of mind, and stress levels are what ultimately determine an expectant mom's delivery room experience.

 Luckily, when it comes to pushing a fresh human into the world, meditation is the very best way to train a woman's mind and body to minimize the pain.